Does a resume need a cover letter? It’s a good question.

 Beyond organization size, the participants’ organization type mattered:

-- Only 20% of private-sector respondents wanted to see a cover letter.
+- 20% of private-sector respondents wanted to see a cover letter.

-I’ve tracked new surveys and studies since I wrote the original version of this post in 2015.
-The reported requirements range from 22% to 65% and depend heavily on organization size and type.
+I tracked surveys and studies after I wrote the original version of this post in 2015.
+The reported cover letter requirements ranged from 22% to 65% and depended heavily on organization size and type.

 - 48% of tech giants wanted a cover letter.